We’re hiring!

 How to Apply

-• In your cover letter, tell us what draws you to the field of psychotherapy and why you will be an amazing addition to our team.
-Also include examples of how you demonstrate our core values in your work and personal life.
+In your cover letter, tell us why you think you will be a fit for our team, including examples of how you demonstrate our values in your work and in your personal life.

-We value the positive working environment we have at InnerWorks; this means we have a thorough interview process so that we can ensure a mutual fit.
+We value the positive working environment we have at InnerWorks; this means we have a thorough, multi-phase interview process so that we can ensure a mutual fit.

 For applicants who follow the instructions: